sauravparge12345/Ollama-Movies-Recommendation-Chatbot/README.md

 pip install -r requirements.txt
 ```

-4. Pull and run the [cjzhi98/movies-qdrant](https://hub.docker.com/repository/docker/cjzhi98/movies-qdrant/general) qdrant instance.
-This instance already has the movies embedding inside the collection "movies".
-You can see the [data_processing](https://github.com/cjzhi98/ollama-movie-gpt/tree/main/data_processing) folder for the steps to prepare the qdrant "movies" collection.
+4. You can see the [data_processing](https://github.com/sauravparge12345/Ollama-Movies-Recommendation-Chatbot/tree/main/data_processing) folder for the steps to prepare the qdrant "movies" collection.

 For more information, refer to the [data_processing] folder.